Sylvia Sleigh: Invitation to a Voyage

-In 2006, Sylvia Sleigh donated her largest painting, Invitation to a Voyage: The Hudson River at Fishkill (1979–1999), to the Hudson River Museum.
+In 2006, Sleigh donated her largest painting, Invitation to a Voyage: The Hudson River at Fishkill (1979–1999), to the Hudson River Museum.
 In fourteen panels totaling 70 feet in length, Sleigh's panorama occupies two walls when exhibited.
 She was inspired by the pastoral works of Antoine Watteau, Giorgione, and Édouard Manet.
 Included are Sleigh's husband, Lawrence Alloway, and a group of friends who were mostly artists and art critics.
 They are picnicking, posing, painting, and interacting against the backdrop of the Hudson River and the nearby woods.
 The "Riverside" and "Woodside" sections, each consisting of seven panels, are exhibited opposite each other for an immersive experience.

 Recognition

-Between 1953 and 2010, Sylvia Sleigh had more than 45 solo exhibitions at colleges and universities, professional art galleries, and museums, most notably at Douglass College, University of Rhode Island, Ohio State University, Northwestern University, Philadelphia Art Alliance, Milwaukee Art Museum, and Butler Institute of American Art.
+Between 1953 and 2010, Sleigh had more than 45 solo exhibitions at colleges and universities, professional art galleries, and museums, most notably at Douglass College, University of Rhode Island, Ohio State University, Northwestern University, Philadelphia Art Alliance, Milwaukee Art Museum, and Butler Institute of American Art.
 A posthumous traveling solo exhibition was held at the Kunstnernes Hus in Oslo, Kunsthalle Sankt Gallen in Switzerland, CAPC musée d'art contemporain de Bordeaux, and the Tate Liverpool between 2012 and 2013.

 Sleigh's work is in the permanent collections of the National Portrait Gallery in London, Art Institute of Chicago, National Museum of Women in the Arts, Virginia Museum of Fine Arts, Akron Art Museum, and others.

 Sleigh taught at the State University of New York at Stony Brook in 1978 and at the New School for Social Research from 1974 until 1977 and between 1978 and 1980.
 As a visiting professor of painting, Sleigh was awarded the Edith Kreeger Wolf Distinguished Professorship at Northwestern University in 1977.
 She received a grant from the National Endowment for the Arts in 1982 and a Pollock-Krasner Foundation Grant in 1985.

 In February 2008, Sleigh was interviewed by Lynn Hershman Leeson, who included a portion of the interview in her documentary !Women Art Revolution.

 In 2008, Sleigh was honored with the Distinguished Artist Award for Lifetime Achievement by the College Art Association.
 She was similarly recognized by the Women's Caucus for Art, which posthumously awarded Sleigh the organization's Lifetime Achievement Award in 2011.
 She died of complications from a stroke in October 2010.

 Sleigh's work was included in the exhibition Women Painting Women (2022) at the Modern Art Museum of Fort Worth and Framing the Female Gaze: Women Artists and the New Historicism (2023) at Lehman College Art Gallery, where her work was the "touchstone" for the exhibition.